China's new high-tech aircraft carrier could launch in early 2022, satellite imagery analysis shows - KESQ

 The US has been operating aircraft carriers both in combat and peacetime since before World War II, and has a wealth of experience in crewing the ships and integrating them with the rest of its navy.

-In comparison, China has only operated aircraft carriers since 2012 and that experience gap isn’t “something that you can just jump forward,” Funiole added.
+In comparison, China has only operated aircraft carriers since 2012 and that experience gap isn’t “something that you can just jump forward,” Funaiole added.

 Alessio Patalano, professor of war and strategy at King’s College in London, said modern aircraft carriers have “incredibly complex capabilities” and developing the technology is a long way from using it effectively.